Flowers and a nice walk

 You follow the bend and do not forget to look left and right at the beautiful houses. (also look to the right at the 2nd bend Lingerzijde).
 This actually applies to the entire city center.
 In the sixteenth century, Edam was the center of shipbuilding.
 There were no fewer than 45 shipyards.
 A rich town, which can still be seen in the beautiful houses of the rich shipowners such as the Schepenmakersdijk, Lingerzijde, and the Voorhaven.
 Later Edam lost this position due to competition with other cities.
 Edam increasingly became a sleeping town, also known as the Sleeping Beauty.
 But the silent witnesses of this glorious time are still there.

-For the longer walk, you can continue after the Constabel Bridge into Spuistraat, towards the tourist center.
+For the longer walk you can continue after the Constabel Bridge into the Spuistraat, towards the tourist center.
 But don't buy cheese here!
 The prices are too high and it is often factory cheese.
-Before the bridge, at the corner, it is much better to turn right and continue towards Voorhaven, because I will take you at point 18 to a good cheese warehouse.
+It is much better before the bridge, at the corner, to turn right and continue towards Voorhaven, because I will take you at point 18 to a good cheese warehouse.

 You pass Mina, a small Lebanese shop, where, according to Ottolenghi, Mina sells the best hummus in the Netherlands.
 You can also buy Lebanese takeaway specialties here to eat at home.

 Continue along Damplein straight ahead onto Voorhaven.
 Look right and left on the other side of the canal at the beautiful houses.
 The 3rd house on the right is the house with the Swans, next to it is the Lutheran church.
-This is also where the cheese warehouses are located.
+The cheese warehouses are also located here.
 Bakhuis De Koophandel is located in one of these buildings.
 There you can buy cheeses and bread at good prices.
 The smell of delicious freshly baked bread greets you; buy real French croissants or good scones here for your breakfast tomorrow.
 The Bakhuis is open from Wednesday to Sunday from 8 a.m. to 5 p.m.
 (Sat to 4 p.m. and Sun to 2 p.m.).

 With your bag full, walk straight ahead along the Voorhaven and cross the second (narrow) bridge to the other side.
 You will see Café De Harmonie there.
 Here you can rent whisper boats to discover Edam from the water.

 You can now also walk back along the Voorhaven and drink a good cappuccino with something delicious at the Mastenbroek pastry shop.
-After this, you cross the Hoge Dam again and continue straight on, until after the Baanbrug you come back to the P in the Baanstraat
+After this you cross the Hoge Dam again and continue straight on, until you reach the P again after the Baanbrug in the Baanstraat

 This is our own website with the best price.
 Click here for our accommodations or ask us personally a question.
 Or read on with Discount Codes Country&Lake , * UPDATE: The Corona rules have changed again. or go to the overview of all articles.